Board of Supervisors

 Press Releases

-Board of Supervisors to Celebrate Black History Month with February 2 Program
+Board of Supervisors to Celebrate Black History Month with Program Showcasing “African Americans and the Arts”

-The County Board of Supervisors will celebrate Black History Month during its regular monthly meeting on Thursday, February 4 at 9:30 a.m.
+The County Board of Supervisors will celebrate Black History Month during its monthly meeting on Thursday, February 1 at 9:30 a.m.

 Supervisor Taylor to Host Re-Entry Unblemished Event

-Tonight, Vice Chair Sequanna Taylor in partnership with Judge Milton Childs, several community leaders, and numerous community organizations, will hold a Re-Entry Unblemished event to offer advice and opportunities to individuals in the justice involved community.
+Tomorrow, Vice Chair Sequanna Taylor, in collaboration with Judge Milton Childs, State Representative Evan Goyke, and other panelists, will host a Re-Entry Unblemished event.
+This event aims to provide guidance and opportunities for individuals in the justice-involved community.

 Please wait while we gather your results.